7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Critical marketing tools:

-- Email platforms: Klaviyo, Mailchimp for automation
+- Email platforms: Klaviyo, Mailchimp, and similar platforms for automation

 Scaling Your Home Fragrance Brand Online